f-ro/git-quasi-quine/README.md

 npm install

-6)Run the following command to install to start your local server:
+5) Run the following command to install to start your local server:

 npm start

-7) When the server is done launching, your default browser should run automatically and display the project's landing page, otherwise manually copy-paste the url displayed in Terminal after the previous npm start command completes, e.g. http://localhost:3000
+6) When the server is done launching, your default browser should run automatically and display the project's landing page, otherwise manually copy-paste the url displayed in Terminal after the previous npm start command completes, e.g. http://localhost:3000

-8) The project should be fully functional in your browser
+7) The project should be fully functional in your browser

 ---Uninstall---